DikshaJoshi5639/Operational-Efficiency-/README.md

 ### 3. Chatbot Development
 - Created a responsive chatbot interface using NLP and integrated it with AI models to interact with users, answer queries, and provide personalized recommendations.
+- Prototype of a chatbot: https://cdn.botpress.cloud/webchat/v2/shareable.html?botId=e5a1fe78-0d1b-4983-bdb7-3e418b14f83f

 ### 4. Security Implementation
 - Implemented blockchain and cryptography technologies to encrypt and decrypt sensitive data produced by AI models, ensuring data privacy and security.

+### 5. Optimizing Resource Allocation and Workflow Management through Dynamic Resource Allocation
+- AI-Powered Predictive Analytics: Implemented generative AI models to analyze historical data and predict future demand for various banking services.
+- Real-Time Monitoring and Adjustment: Use AI to continuously monitor key performance and operational metrics in real-time.
+The system can automatically adjust resource allocation based on current conditions, ensuring optimal utilization of resources.
+- Scheduling and Shift Optimization: Integrate AI-driven scheduling tools to create optimal work schedules for employees, considering factors like peak hours, employee preferences, and skill sets.
+This minimizes idle time and ensures that the right personnel are available at the right time.

 ## File Structure
 - `/data`: Contains datasets used for training and testing.